 Cat food and drink in hot weather

 To ensure that your furry friend does not overheat and become dehydrated on hot days, it is very important that he eats and drinks enough.
-You should give him wet food the preference over dried animal food because the liquid contained in wet food contributes greatly to meeting the animals' fluid requirements.
+You should give him wet food preference over dry food because the liquid contained in wet food contributes greatly to meeting the animals' fluid requirements.

 Since cats have a harder time digesting food in hot weather, distribute the food in smaller portions throughout the day and do not leave it standing for too long.
 In very hot weather there is a risk that the food will quickly become unappetizing or that flies will lay their eggs in it.